-- 2. Change the properties of the screen: - a) Name the screen in the Name property. - b) Select Load Management in the Screen type property. - c) Select the desired frame in the Frame property. - 3.
-Configure the content of the screen: - a) select menu item Control elements from the menu bar - b) Select Insert template in the drop-down list.
+- 2. Change the properties of the screen:

+- a) Name the screen in the Name property.

+- b) Select Load Management in the Screen type property.

+- c) Select the desired frame in the Frame property.

+- 3. Configure the content of the screen:

+- a) Select the Elements (screen type) menu item from the menu bar. - b) Select Insert template in the drop-down list.

 The dialog to select pre-defined layouts is opened.
 Certain control elements are inserted into the screen at predefined positions. - c) Remove elements that are not required from the screen. - d) If necessary, select additional elements in the Elements drop-down list.
-Place these at the desired position in the screen.

-4. Create a screen switch function.
+Place these at the desired position in the screen. - 4.
+Create a screen switch function.

-Graphical display: For Typ.
-STATIC ID: 53648 List view: Switching of Typ: STATIC ID: 53650 peration
+phical display: Forecast STATIC 53648 view: Switching operation :STATIC 53650